A survey on the generalized connectivity of graphs: Introduction

 Connectivity is one of the most basic concepts of graph-theoretic subjects, both in a combinatorial sense and an algorithmic sense.
 As we know, the classical connectivity has two equivalent definitions.
 The \emph{connectivity} of $G$, written $\kappa(G)$, is the minimum order of a vertex set $S\subseteq V(G)$ such that $G\setminus S$ is disconnected or has only one vertex.
 We call this definition the ``cut" version definition of connectivity.
 A well-known theorem of Whitney provides an equivalent definition of connectivity, which can be called the ``path" version definition of connectivity.
 For any two distinct vertices $x$ and $y$ in $G$, the \emph{local connectivity} $\kappa_{G}(x,y)$ is the maximum number of internally disjoint paths connecting $x$ and $y$.
 Then $\kappa(G)=\min\{\kappa_{G}(x,y)\,|\,x,y\in V(G), \ x\neq y\}$ is defined to be the \emph{connectivity} of $G$.
 In contrast to this parameter, $\overline{\kappa}(G)=\max\{\kappa_{G}(x,y)\,|\,x,y\in V(G), \ x\neq y\}$, first introduced by Bollob\'{a}s (see \cite{Bollobas1} for example), is called the \emph{maximum local connectivity} of $G$.
 As we have seen, the connectivity and maximum local connectivity are two extremes of the local connectivity of a graph.
-A invariant lying between these two extremes is the {\it average connectivity} $\widehat{\kappa}(G)$ of a graph, which is defined to be $\widehat{\kappa}(G)=\sum_{x,y\in V(G)}\kappa_{G}(x,y)/{n \choose 2}$; see \cite{Beineke2}.
-Similarly, the classical edge-connectivity also has two equivalent definitions.
-The \emph{edge-connectivity} of $G$, written $\lambda(G)$, is the minimum size of an edge set $M\subseteq E(G)$ such that $G\setminus M$ is disconnected.
-We call this definition the ``cut" version definition of edge-connectivity.
-Whitney also provides an equivalent definition of edge-connectivity, which can be called the ``path" version definition.
-For any two distinct vertices $x$ and $y$ in $G$, the \emph{local edge-connectivity} $\lambda_{G}(x,y)$ is the maximum number of edge-disjoint paths connecting $x$ and $y$.
-Then $\lambda(G)=\min\{\lambda_{G}(x,y)\,|\,x,y\in V(G), \ x\neq y\}$, $\overline{\lambda}(G)=\max\{\lambda_{G}(x,y)\,|\,x,y\in V(G), \ x\neq y\}$ and $\widehat{\lambda}(G)=\sum_{x,y\in V(G)}\kappa_{G}(x,y)/{n \choose 2}$ are the {\it edge-connectivity, maximum local edge-connectivity} and {\it average edge-connectivity}, respectively.
-For connectivity and edge-connectivity, Oellermann gave a survey paper on this subject; see \cite{Oellermann2}.
+An invariant lying between these two extremes is the {\it average connectivity} $\widehat{\kappa}(G)$ of a graph, which is defined to be $\widehat{\kappa}(G)=\sum_{x,y\in V(G)}\kappa_{G}(x,y)/{n \choose 2}$; see \cite{Beineke2}.